gfelobes/rewildao/README.md

 ## Files
 This repo contains 4 files namely:
-* `voting_ballet.sol` : Solidity file for the smart contract to vote on proposals
+* `Script1_voting_ballet.sol` : Solidity file for the smart contract to vote on proposals
-* `chairtysmartcontract.sol` : Charity smart contract
+* `Script2_Script2_Accept_donations.sol` : Charity smart contract to accept donations
 * `createBytes.js` : Convert strings to Byte32
-* `parseBytes.js` : Convert strings to Byte32
+* `parseBytes.js` : Convert Byte32 to strings

+The conversion between Byte32 and strings would be used along with the react-native application.
+Byte32 is preferrable over strings in smart contracts since it saves on gas fees.

+Use Remix IDE to test and deploy the code

 ##  Smart Contract 1
 ### Description:
-`voting_ballet.sol` smart contract include the following functionalities:
+Main components of the `Script1_voting_ballet.sol` include:
 * `giveRightToVote` : Function returns a boolean (i.e. true or false).
 If true, a voter as already voted or delegate his or her right to vote to another voter, and if false, voter has not voted yet and has a weight (voting power) = 1
 * `delegate` : Delegate votes to another voter
 * `vote` : Give vote (including votes delegated to self) to proposal `proposals[proposal].name`